Retour haut de page

 Still, the undeniable outcome is that advertisers and developers can now actively promote their applications on both Apple and Android.
 We’ll see as they roll out how successful this is for advertisers in marketing their apps.

-If you would like to hear more about how Apple Search Ads might fit into your marketing strategy, tweet at us @ESV_Digital_UK or follow us on LinkedIn.
+If you would like to hear more about how Apple Search Ads might fit into your marketing strategy, tweet us or follow us on LinkedIn.